peopledatalabs/peopledatalabs-go/README.md

     go get github.com/peopledatalabs/peopledatalabs-go
     ```
 2. Sign up for a [free PDL API key](https://www.peopledatalabs.com/signup).
-3. [Recomendation] Set your API key as a environment variable.
+3. Set your API key as a environment variable.

 ## 🚀 Usage <a name="usage"></a>